L-Meryem/cloaked-encounters-v2/README.md

 Using random tables is nothing new.
 There are countless collections of amazing lists spread through books, blogs and social media.
 Cloaked Encounters is designed to let gamemasters collect, edit and quickly access their favorite lists at the press of a button.

-In the future, I hope to add features that will allow a community of users to share their favorites with each other.
+In the future, I hope to add features that will allow my community to share their favorites with each other.

 <p align="center">
   <a href="#" target="_blank">